mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 But say at this point I just want to know how many countries are in the previous stage.
 That's no problem.
 We can have a stage for that too.
 Let's add *count*.
 And all it wants me to do is provide a field name for the *count*.
 I'll call it *num_countries*.
 And suddenly I know that listings in *nine* countries offer *Wi-Fi* as one of their amenities in this data set.

 And that's not even the coolest part about it all.
 Say I'm now confident in my pipeline.
 And I want to add it to my application logic -- easy.
-By hitting this button, you can export the pipeline code to language and then select which language you're writing your application in.
+By hitting the *Export pipeline code* button, you can export the pipeline code to language and then select which language you're writing your application in.

 I'll select *Node*.
 On the left is the aggregation pipeline.
 On the right is the same pipeline but using *Node*.
 This I can just copy/paste into my code.
 To add some more useful information, I'll choose to include the import statements and driver syntax.
 And suddenly I have everything I need to implement this pipeline and any other aggregation pipeline in my application.